What Type of Garlic Will Grow Best in USDA Hardiness Zones 3, 4, and 5?

 PRO TIP: Hardneck Garlic is very cold-tolerant.
 Ideally, plant seed garlic (aka garlic cloves) before the ground freezes.
 The cloves will establish a delicate root structure which will anchor the clove in the soil.

 What about Softneck Garlic?
 Will it Grow in Zone 3, 4 or 5?
 Softneck garlic cultivars (Allium sativum var. sativum) look more like the garlic bulbs we see in grocery stores.
 Softnecks are less cold-hardy than hardnecks.
-Most softneck varieties grow best in Hardiness Zones 6, 7, 8+ with very few varieties able to form bulbs in Hardiness Zones 9 and higher.
+Most softneck varieties grow best in Hardiness Zones 6, 7, 8+, with very few varieties able to form bulbs in Hardiness Zones 9 and higher.
 While many perform better in warmer climates, there are some softneck cultivars that are suitable for Zone 3, 4 or Zone 5, with colder temperatures.
 They usually do not grow a flower stalk (garlic scape).
 Check with other local garlic growers to see if they are growing softneck garlic.
 If you live in a mild climate that doesn't get hard freezes in winter, go for softneck garlic.
 This type of garlic does well in USDA zone 5 and above, making it fairly versatile.
 If your winters are very cold, choose a hardneck garlic, which flourishes in zone 4 and below.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Quick facts: Garlic grows best in well-drained, moisture-retentive soil with pH between 6.0 and 7.0.
 The soil should be comprised of rich, well-decomposed, fluffy organic material.
 Plant cloves in the fall, usually one or two weeks after the first killing frost.
 Unless you control weeds early, they can easily overtake young garlic plants.
 Insects are not a major problem with garlic, although onion maggot is a potential pest.
-Depending on variety and climate zone, harvest garlic between late June and late July.
+Depending on the variety and climate zone, harvest garlic between late June and late July.

 Tags: Garlic, hardneck garlic, softneck garlic, cultivars, varieties, garlic types, montana garlic, hardneck grown, when to plant, zone 4, zone 5.
 Alaska, Arizona, Colorado, Idaho, Iowa, Illinois, Indiana, Maine, Michigan, Minnesota, Missouri, Montana, Nevada, Nebraska, New Hampshire, New Mexico, New York, North Dakota, Oregon, South Dakota, Utah, Vermont, West Virginia, Washington, Wisconsin, Wyoming, California.
 Tags: #Garlic, #Hardneck, #GarlicFarm, #LocalFarming, #StoringGarlic, #WhentoHarvestGarlic, #Storage, #Curing, #CuringGarlic, #FarmersMarket, #Ranch, #Farm